 Recently I came across a 2004 Saturn Ion that would not start intermittently cold or when wet (like after it has been raining outside).
-The customers complaint was an intermittent “no crank” condition.
+The customer’s complaint was an intermittent “no crank” condition.
 Turn the key and sometimes it would not crank over at all (starter did not activate).
-This is very interesting and it turns out this is a very common problem on the 2003-2006 Saturn as well as many other new vehicles with the same type ignition switch and/or starting circuit set up.
-So in this this article, I though I would share you my findings on this vehicle.
+This is very interesting and it turns out this is a very common problem on the 2003-2006 Saturn as well as many other new vehicles with the same type ignition switch and/or starting circuit setup.
+So in this article, I thought I would share you my findings on this vehicle.
 I will cover the theory and operation, how to diagnose this no crank condition, share an important Factory TSB related to this concern, and provide you with the correct fix for this 2004 Saturn Ion no crank/start condition.

 Checking the Starting circuit.

-First the small things needed to be checked by doing some preliminary checks.
-We found that the Battery, Starter and PNP switch (Park Neutal Position Switch) or TRS (Transmission Range Switch) were all in good working condition and tested/verified as good.
+First, the small things needed to be checked by doing some preliminary checks.
+We found that the Battery, Starter and PNP switch (Park Neutral Position Switch) or TRS (Transmission Range Switch) were all in good working condition and tested/verified as good.
 In addition, the security light was not on or flashing with the key on or when trying to start the vehicle so that indicates that this issue is not related to the security system.
-Although we did not have any reason to believe this was a security related issue preventing the engine from cranking over, we attempted to try the GM relearn procedure anyway just to be sure.
+Although we did not have any reason to believe this was a security-related issue preventing the engine from cranking over, we attempted to try the GM relearn procedure anyway just to be sure.
 After confirming that did not work and the vehicle still was not starting, it was time to do some diagnosing.
 Upon checking for codes in the computer using my diagnostic scanner I found no DTC’s present in the ECM or Engine Control Module.
-I did however, find Diagnostic Trouble Codes B2960 and B3033 stored in the BCM or Body Control Module.
+I did, however, find Diagnostic Trouble Codes B2960 and B3033 stored in the BCM or Body Control Module.

 Diagnostic Codes B2960 and B3033

 These two codes are often flagged by the Body Control Module when the Pass-lock sensor inside the ignition switch goes bad.
 While I don’t have the exact information about these two codes, from what I understand, these codes will be generated by the BCM when it sees a difference in the voltage signal from the Pass-lock Sensor when the key is rotated from the off position to the ON or START position compared to the previous “learned” value.
-The actions taken by the Body Control Module when these codes appear: The BCM will enter “Security mode”, prevent the engine from cranking and will illuminate or flash the security telltale on the instrument cluster.
+The actions were taken by the Body Control Module when these codes appear: The BCM will enter “Security mode”, prevent the engine from cranking and will illuminate or flash the security telltale on the instrument cluster.
 (I wish I had more information for you on these codes, sorry!)

 2003-2006 Saturn ION Starting Circuit Description and Operation

 To be able to diagnose this no crank condition, it is important to understand how it works.
-The BCM or Body Control Module sends out a 5 volt reference to the ignition switch on the white/black wire.
-When the ignition switch is turned to the CRANK or START position, the voltage being sent back to the BCM is much less because there is a built in resistor inside the ignition switch which lowers the voltage.
+The BCM or Body Control Module sends out a 5-volt reference to the ignition switch on the white/black wire.
+When the ignition switch is turned to the CRANK or START position, the voltage being sent back to the BCM is much less because there is a built-in resistor inside the ignition switch which lowers the voltage.
 (The signal wire from the ignition switch back to the BCM is the white wire) From there, the BCM knows when the key is turned to the CRANK or START position.
 The BCM then sends a signal to the ECM or Engine Control Module over the GM class two serial data circuit.
 The ECM will then ground or activate the starter relay, the contacts inside the relay will close and will then send power out down to the starter motor to crank the engine over.

 Technical Tip: On this 2004 Saturn Ion, the PNP switch powers up the starter relay when the transmission is in park/Neutral after going through the IGN fuse 11 located in the under-hood fuse block.
 The 30 amp crank fuse number 46 powers up the other side of the starter relay.